angelrps/MasterDataScience_FinalProject/README.md

 **If you are a KSCHOOL teacher or just want to read the whole Project´s documentation in much more detail, go straight to the [wiki page](https://github.com/angelrps/MasterDataScience_FinalProject/wiki).**

 ## 1_1_What is this?
-**Taxi Demand Predictor** is the Final Project I have developed as part of my Master in Data Science - KSCHOOL (2019-2020).

 It is a machine learning app that predicts for the next three days how many passengers will request a taxi in Manhattan (New York).
 Predictions are made by city zone and in hourly periods.

 ## 1_2_Why?